Irrigation -- Nevada

 Abstract Transcript of a speech by an unknown Nevada author analysing the history of water allocation in California and Nevada, the Reclamation Act of 1902 and changes it would make in Nevada state government, and possibilities available through Nevada's Newlands Project.

 Dates: circa 1904

 Abstract Report based on work in Elko County, Nevada, which investigated how much water was being used to raise good crops of grass hay near Lamoille, Lee, and in Star Valley near Deeth.
 The collection contains material from 1917 created by H.T.
 McQuiston.

 Identifier: AC 0184

-Abstract The Agricultural Experiment Station began with the Hatch Act, 1887, to develop agricultural research and education.
+Overview The Agricultural Experiment Station began with the 1887 Hatch Act to develop agricultural research and education.
 In 1918, Samuel B. Doten, Station director, hired George Hardman and put him in charge of the Station farm and on the faculty.
 Hardman worked on an irrigation investigation of the Humboldt River, 1919-1921, and on soil experiments both in Reno and Las Vegas, Nevada.
-Records primarily document George Hardman's tenure with the Nevada Experiment Station, 1919-1934, and includes...
+The collection primarily documents George Hardman's tenure with the Nevada Experiment Station, 1919-1934, and includes...

 Identifier: AC 0298

 Overview The College of Agriculture and the Agricultural Experiment Station began in 1887, under the auspices of the Hatch Act.
 This collection consist of various records of the College of Agriculture, Nevada Cooperative Extension Service, and Experiment Station, 1915-1987, with the bulk of the records 1960s-1970s.
 The majority of records are annual reports, research reports, and programs of work.
 Also included is general correspondence; a history of the Max C. Fleischmann College of Agriculture, 1957;...